 Forms of ESP typically fall into four general categories:

 - Telepathy: Reading another person's thoughts

 - Clairvoyance: Obtaining knowledge about a remote object or event

 - Psychokinesis: Influencing the natural world through mere thought.

-Surprisingly, after ESP experiments stretching from the 1930s all the way through the 24 years of U.S. Government sponsored parapsychology research, there is still no definitive answer.
+Surprisingly, after ESP experiments stretching from the 1930s all the way through the 24 years of U.S. Government sponsored parapsychology research and into the modern era, there is still no definitive answer.
 No scientist can point to any set of parameters that will generate a repeatable effect to prove the reality of the ESP phenomenon.
-Anecdotal evidence abounds, and there are intriguing stories to be found throughout all of society.
-Skeptics and believers continue to debate whether the weak effects identified in the lab represent a seed of something much larger that may be hidden deep within the human mind.
-Many skeptics still maintain that so-called powers of extrasensory perception are simply nothing more than the poor methodology and hopeful imagination of parapsychologists.
-Perhaps time will reveal the truth.